 Take a look at the fastest teams heading into all 64 district championship meets to be held this week in Florida.

-Articles with Our Lady of Lourdes Academy
+Articles with Our Lady of Lourdes Academy (Miami)

 Friday afternoon marked this year's Miami-Dade County Youth Fair Cross Country Championship where a couple of teams continued to show their dominance, while a couple of individuals got to bring home their first individual county crowns.